 The plan check engineers within the Building Bureau have the option to volunteer for overtime work and to receive assignments from the expedited service queue.
 Those who work overtime are compensated at 1.5 times their normal hourly wage.
 The plan check engineers working on expedited service projects are directed to track and report all of their hours working on that project, not just those incurred outside of business hours.
-Those total hours, as reported by the project, not just those incurred outside of business hours.
 These total hours, as reported by the plan check engineer, are then billed to the applicant at the \$465 per hour rate.